 3. Double click to expand the category.
 Select Logitech >right click select Uninstall to remove the driver.

 4. Reboot the system.
 The mouse problem should now be fixed.

 5. If the mouse still does not work, go to the next method.

-From time to time Logitech keeps updating drivers.
-If any of the drivers are outdated, visit the Logitech website and update the driver based on the operating system and device you are using.
+From time to time, Logitech keeps updating drivers.
+If any drivers are outdated, visit the Logitech website and update the driver.

-Note: To use this method, you need to have time, patience, and technical knowledge.
+Note : To use this method, you must have time, patience, and technical knowledge.

 If this is something you are not comfortable with, use Advanced Driver Updater, the best driver updating tool to update drivers on your computer.

-Advanced Driver Updater will automatically identify your system details and will find the compatible driver for it.
-To use this powerful driver updating tool, you don’t need to know the exact system or device details.
+To use Advanced Driver Updater, the powerful driver updating tool, you don’t need to know the exact system or device details.
 Also, this driver updater eliminates the risk of downloading incorrect drivers.

-You can update drivers automatically using either the FREE or the Pro version of Advanced Driver Updater.
-Where the Pro version takes just 2 clicks to update outdated drivers, using the FREE version you need to update each driver individually.
+You can update drivers automatically using the FREE or the Pro version of Advanced Driver Updater.
+Where the Pro version takes just 2 clicks to update outdated drivers, using the FREE version, you need to update each driver individually.

-Furthermore, the PRO version comes with a 60 -day money-back guarantee.
+Furthermore, the PRO version offers a 60-day money-back guarantee.